-- Step Two: Short listed Consultants will be required to submit their Technical proposal including: - $\circ$ A clear evaluation methodology including types of data collection tools and analysis proposed - Additional CVs of key consultant(s) or partners who will work on the Evaluation clearly showing the qualification and experience of the consultant and his/her team. - Proposed budget - Proposed timeline - Contact details of three organizations recently worked with or other relevant references.
+- Step Two: Short listed Consultants will be required to submit their Technical proposal including: - o A clear evaluation methodology including types of data collection tools and analysis proposed - Additional CVs of key consultant(s) or partners who will work on the Evaluation clearly showing the qualification and experience of the consultant and his/her team. - Proposed budget (see Budget guidance above) - Proposed timeline - Contact details of three organizations recently worked with or other relevant references.